Digital marketing is a beast of its own and with the wrong advice or implementation, a lot can go wrong!

 These are customers who have either interacted with your website in the past, or customers who are extracted from your DMS (through Customer Match).

-Customer Match allows dealers to upload first and last names, email addresses, city, state, and more into Google and Facebook.
+Customer Match allows dealers to upload first and last names, email addresses, cities, states, and more into Google and Facebook.
 This allows you to target those audiences very specifically.

 How are you using your DMS online?
 This is important to ask so you can understand what your strategy is online.
 Whether you’re excluding those customers to focus on conquest or using this technology to reactivate customers in your DMS, it’s important that you adjust your strategy to these identified and unidentified audiences.